The perks of Walmart MoneyCard for avid shoppers; learn how to maximize your cash-back rewards and benefits.

-Discover the Walmart MoneyCard – a powerful tool designed to enhance your shopping experience at Walmart.
+The New Walmart MoneyCard – a powerful tool designed to enhance your shopping experience at Walmart.
 With cash-back rewards and additional perks, this prepaid card offers valuable benefits for avid Walmart shoppers.

 Walmart MoneyCard Review

-Walmart Visa MoneyCard is a prepaid card designed for Walmart shoppers, offering cash-back rewards on eligible purchases made at Walmart stores, Walmart.com, and Walmart fuel stations.
+Walmart Visa MoneyCard is a prepaid card designed for shoppers, offering cash-back rewards on eligible purchases made at Walmart stores, Walmart.com, and Walmart fuel stations.
 It also allows users to earn 2% annual interest on up to $1,000 in savings, making it an attractive option for those without a traditional savings account.

 Funding Your Card

-Add funds to your card without charge using mobile check deposits in the app or by linking your paycheck direct deposits to your account.
+Add funds to your card without charge using mobile check deposits in the app or linking your paycheck direct deposits to your account.
 The same principle applies to transfers from an existing bank account.

 For cash, take advantage of free reloads at Walmart stores with the MoneyCard app.
 Cash reload fees at other locations can be up to $5.95.
 Checks cashed at Walmart stores are deposited into your account for free, although this service isn’t available everywhere.